dbader/node-datadog-metrics/README.md

       Datadog-metrics looks for the APP key in `DATADOG_APP_KEY` by default.
 * `defaultTags`: Default tags used for all metric reporting. (optional)
     * Set tags that are common to all metrics.
+* `onError`: A function to call when there are asynchronous errors seding buffered metrics to Datadog.
+It takes one argument (the error). (optional)
+    * If the error was not handled (either by setting this option or by specifying a handler when manually calling `flush()`), the error will be logged to stdout.
 * `reporter`: An object that actually sends the buffered metrics. (optional)
     * There are two built-in reporters you can use:
         1. `reporters.DataDogReporter` sends metrics to Datadog’s API, and is